thoun/kingoftokyo/README.md

 remaining Anubis :

+At the start of each turn, the Monster with the Golden Scarab must give 1 / / to the Monster whose turn it is.

 After resolving the die of Fate, the Monster with the Golden Scarab can force you to reroll up to 2 dice of his choice.

-At the start of each turn,
-the Monster with the Golden Scarab must give 1 / / to the
-Monster whose turn it is.

-Take an extra die
-and put it on the
-face of your choice.
+Take an extra die and put it on the face of your choice.

-Draw a Power card.

-Take the Golden
-Scarab and give it to
-the Monster of your
-choice.

-Choose up to 2 dice,
-you can reroll
-or discard each
-of these dice.
+Choose up to 2 dice, you can reroll or discard each of these dice.
 Discard 1 die.
+Discard 1 [dice1]
+The player on your left chooses two of your dice.
+Reroll these dice.

 Discard a Keep card. (x2)

-The Monster with
-the Golden Scarab,
-instead of you, gains
-all and that you
-should have gained
-this turn.

-Give any
-combination
-of 2 / /
-to the Monster with
+Take the Golden Scarab and give it to the Monster of your choice.

-the Golden Scarab.
+Give any combination of 2 / / to the Monster with the Golden Scarab.

-The player on your
-left chooses two
-of your dice.
-Reroll these dice.

-Discard 1 [dice1]